chini5ko/bash/README.md

 -------
 /some_path/easy_bash
 ```
-After you cloned this directory in your computer, you would have a folder with the following files.
+After you cloned this directory in your computer, you would have a folder with the following files:

+- README.md
+- hello.txt
+- secretFolder

 ### > "What if I want to see all the directories and files?"
 ## $ ls